fgiardin/fET/README.md

 •	We find a variety of ET responses to water stress.
 Responses range from rapid declines of fET to 10% of its water-unlimited rate at several savannah and grassland sites, to mild fET reductions in most forests, despite substantial water deficits.
 Most sensitive responses are found at the most arid and warm sites.

-•	A combination of regulation of stomatal and hydraulic conductance and access to belowground water reservoirs, whether in groundwater or deep soil moisture, could explain the different behaviors observed at some sites.
-This variety of responses is not captured by a state-of-the-art land surface model, likely reflecting simplifications in its representation of belowground water storage.
+•	A combination of regulation of stomatal and hydraulic conductance and access to belowground water reservoirs, whether in groundwater or deep soil moisture, could explain the different behaviors observed across sites.
+This variety of responses is not captured by a standard land surface model, likely reflecting simplifications in its representation of belowground water storage.

 # Instructions
 [![DOI](https://zenodo.org/badge/491055054.svg)](https://zenodo.org/badge/latestdoi/491055054)